Skynetjosh98/alx-system_engineering-devops/0x00-shell_basics/README.md

-the second readme for alx project
+my third readme for the alx project